Get

 Conclusion

 If you’re looking for a dog that enjoys playing with toys, such as fetch with discs, there are plenty of options to choose from—large and small.
-While many of these breeds have a natural instinct for chasing, catching, and returning toys, keep in mind that you will need to put in training to ensure the best experience for both you and your dog.
+While many of these breeds have an instinct for chasing, catching, and returning toys, keep in mind that you will need to put in training to ensure the best experience for both you and your dog.

 Featured Image Credit: Pixabay